danielbodnar/awesome-stars/BY-LANG.md

 - [WalletConnect/web3modal](https://github.com/WalletConnect/web3modal) - A single Web3 provider solution for all Wallets
 - [kravetsone/create-elysiajs](https://github.com/kravetsone/create-elysiajs) - Scaffolding your Elysia project with the environment with easy!
 - [optimumqa/cypress-boilerplate](https://github.com/optimumqa/cypress-boilerplate) - Quickly start a new pre-configured Cypress project with only one command.
-- [rspack-contrib/rspack-plugins](https://github.com/rspack-contrib/rspack-plugins) - Some community plugins for Rspack
+- [rspack-contrib/rspack-plugin-virtual-module](https://github.com/rspack-contrib/rspack-plugin-virtual-module) - An Rspack plugin that allows you to create virtual modules.
 - [Parsifal-M/backstage-opa-plugins](https://github.com/Parsifal-M/backstage-opa-plugins) - Open Policy Agent (OPA) Plugins for Backstage
 - [sapphiredev/plugins](https://github.com/sapphiredev/plugins) - Plugins for the Sapphire Framework
 - [felvin-search/instant-apps](https://github.com/felvin-search/instant-apps) - Your search box is now an app store! 🎉